Bill Text: CA SB1130 | 2023-2024 | Regular Session | Chaptered

 LEGISLATIVE COUNSEL'S DIGEST

 Existing law vests the Public Utilities Commission with regulatory authority over public utilities, including electrical corporations.
-Existing law requires the commission to continue a program of assistance to residential customers of the state’s 3 largest electrical corporations consisting of households of 3 or more persons with total household annual gross income levels between 200% and 250% of the federal poverty guideline level, which is referred to as the Family Electric Rate Assistance or FERA program.
+Existing law requires the commission to continue a program of assistance to residential customers of the state’s 3 largest electrical corporations consisting of households of 3 or more persons with total household annual gross income levels between 200% and 250% of the federal poverty guideline level, which is referred to as the Family Electric Rate Assistance (FERA) program.

 Under existing law, a violation of the Public Utilities Act, or any order, decision, rule, direction, demand, or requirement of the commission, is a crime.